 1. Whenever you see a sold sign or a moving van at a house or apartment building

 This is actually how we got a big, beautiful flower painting down the street.
-Around 1-1.5 months after the sold sign went up, we saw the painting out by the curb.
+We saw the painting by the curb around 1-1.5 months after the sold sign went up.

-It was a painting that I think was used for staging the house for sale.
+It was a painting that was used for staging the house for sale.
 The frame alone was worth $50.

 2. Around the 1st and 15th of the month

-This is the time period when leases are normally finished and people have to move.
-Some renters just can’t take the furniture with them so they leave it out on the lawn.
+This is the period when leases are normally finished, and people have to move.
+Some renters can’t take the furniture and leave it on the lawn.

 3. Community-assigned days

-Your community might have an assigned day of the week or month where sanitation services are specifically assigned with picking up furniture or large items that can’t fit in a trash bag.
+Your community might have an assigned day of the week or month where sanitation services are specifically assigned to pick up furniture or large items that can’t fit in a trash bag.